Developerayo/Developerayo/README.md

 I love working with the developer community on a global scale,  building cool demo's, writing technical articles, speaking at conferences.
 I'm a Senior Developer Advocate based in Lagos, Nigeria but I live on an Airplane 🔥✈️

-💬 **Ask me about:** Developer Advocacy, Program Management, Community Management, ReactJS, VueJS, AngularJS, Performance, PWA, PHP, Laravel, Testing, Open Source, Web
+💬 **Ask me about:** Developer Advocacy, Program Management, Community Management, ReactJS, VueJS, AngularJS, Performance, PWA, PHP, Laravel, Testing, Open Source, Web.

 ⚡️ **What I do:**
 - Senior Developer Advocate